jackyzha0/quartz/content/Swinburne/Year 2023/Semester 2/COS30049/Lectures/Lecture 1- Theory of Blockchain.md

 Bitcoin has received dividing opinions at first by the public and was against by the government.
 However, nowadays as we know, it is well-established, and has high capital market.
 Bitcoin has gain its fame as it was used as payment in a black market called Silk Road for anonymity.

-This is a simple footnote[^1].
-[^1]: This is the referenced text.
-[^2]: Add 2 spaces at the start of each new line.
-  This lets you write footnotes that span multiple lines.
-[^note]: Named footnotes still appears as numbers, but can make it easier to identify and link references.

 ## Basic Security Services and Definitions

 >[!media]- Video